zcqsacl/Computational-Chemistry/README.md

 where I originally wrote the script.
 Much of the theory is taken from my UCL CHEM0028 notes.

 # j_and_k.py
-This was solely used with RunPod to calculated the 4-index electron resonance integral matrix as described above.
+This was solely used with RunPod to calculate the 4-index electron resonance integral matrix as described above.